orelrahum/Ransomware_Code/my basic code/README.txt

 Name and Id : Liad Cohen and Orel Rahum
+316602630,  316423615
-Imports : glob , enchant
+Imports : watchdog.observers -> Observer , watchdog.events -> PatternMatchingEventHandler

-we have 2 options to run the code :
-1. add this code to our files to checking
-2. add path to argv that include all txt files

-when the code in running , we print to terminal our result for each text file In addition , we add text file named result.txt that print final result for all files.

-good luck!!!
+How to run:
+Place the python file inside the folder which you want to monitor .txt files.
+Run the python file.
+Once a .txt file has been changed, it will automatically detect the changes and print whether the .txt file has been encrypted or not, onto the terminal. more feature we add we export result file online in python file folder Good luck!!!

+Liad & Orel.